 \subsection{Additional consequences from the warp}

 The misalignment between different annuli in a disk introduces further complexity that we have ignored in this paper by assuming a radially constant viscosity $\alpha$.
 In particular, the coupling between adjacent disk annuli, which must maintain a coherent angular momentum profile despite the warping, generates additional stresses within the accretion flow.
-These stresses can either be generated by additional shear due to new velocity gradients, enhanced turbulence, or even a potential amplifications to the magnetorotational instability.
-We refer the reader to the extensive literature on the topic \citep[see, e.g.,][]{1999MNRAS.304..557O, 2000MNRAS.317..607O, 2022MNRAS.513.1701O, 2016LNP...905...45N}.
+These stresses can either be generated by additional shear due to new velocity gradients, enhanced turbulence, or even a potential amplification to the magnetorotational instability.
+We refer to the extensive literature on the topic \citep[see, e.g.,][]{1999MNRAS.304..557O, 2000MNRAS.317..607O, 2022MNRAS.513.1701O, 2016LNP...905...45N}.

 All things considered, we anticipate that disk warping will increase the local viscosity parameter $\alpha$, while disk breaking should decrease it.
-Such an increase may cause the disk to enter a feedback loop that we describe in a companion paper (Marcel et al., to be submitted).
+Such an increase may cause the disk to enter a feedback loop that we describe in a companion paper (Marcel et al., in prep.).
 This companion paper will also discuss the latest results found on solid-body precession when the presence of the outer cold accretion disk is considered \citep{Bollimpalli+2023, Bollimpalli+2024, Bollimpalli+2025}.